 Additionally, you can always add on alblazer or wrap to top off the look, if you’re looking for extra coverage (particularly helpful with weather and climate).

 6. Choose accessories that amp up the look

 Modern mother of the bride dresses in Australia typically feature a few accessories that put the cherry on top subtly.
 You don’t want to overdo it here, but a few strategically chosen pieces – like a shawl, necklace or a purse – can really bring the entire outfit together.
 If the dress you’ve chosen is missing a little bit of ‘oomph’, adding a dazzling pair of earrings or dramatic necklace can splash in that little something extra.

 7. Above all, be you

 There’s no point choosing an outfit that doesn’t reflect who you are or stay true to your own personality.
 On the day, you want to feel comfortable and confident as the mother of the bride, so choose carefully according to what will help you enjoy the day most.
-If you’re not sure where to start, sit down and brainstorm with your daughter – communication goes a long way.
+If you’re not sure where to start, browse our mother of the bride collection, sit down and brainstorm with your daughter – communication goes a long way.